"Music is a universal language that embodies one of the highest forms of creativity." (The National Curriculum 2014)

 At St Chad's, we believe that music is an important part of a child’s creative life that provides children with an alternative way to respond to feelings and the world.
 Our aim is to promote enthusiasm for and enjoyment of music in all its forms.
 By engaging children in musical experiences we can offer our children opportunities to develop skills, attitudes and attributes that can support learning in other areas of the curriculum as well as developing important life skills such as listening, concentrating, creativity, self-confidence and a sensitivity towards others.

 As music is a performing art, opportunities occur throughout the school year for children to showcase their musical talents.
-Singing plays an important part in all significant events during the school year and we are recognised by Sing Up! as a Platinum Award School.
-Special festivals and events like Christmas, National Sing Up Day, Harvest, collective worship and our Year 2 Leavers’ Assembly are always celebrated with song.
+Special festivals and events like Christmas, Harvest, collective worship and our Year 2 Leavers’ Assembly are always celebrated with song.
 Each year, all of our children are given the opportunity to perform to an audience on a regular basis.
-We have a very large and active choir who host an annual evening performance in school to parents and members of the local community.
+We have strong links with our local church and have regular visits during key Christian dates, to celebrate Harvest, Remembrance, Christmas and Easter.
 Singing is encouraged not only as a musical skill and a cross-curricular tool, but as an activity which enables everyone in school, regardless of their ability, background or role to have fun and smile!

 The Early Years Foundation Stage Curriculum (Nursery/Reception) and the Key Stage 1 National Curriculum (Year 1/Year 2) provides us with a basis of the skills and techniques that our children will learn throughout their time at St Chad's.